KaminariKillua/Themes/README.md

 1. Glacial Prison - Blue/Cold themed
 2. Infernal Prison - Red/Hot themed
-3. Sakura Prison - Light Coral/Calm themed [WIP]
+3. Sakura Prison - Light Coral/Calm themed

 Of course, these are just presets.
 You can give any theme your own creative twist by changing the provided variables!